-The beneficiaries of the Italia Startup Hub programme, whose average age is 32.5, are about three years and a half younger than their Italia Startup Visa peers.
-The breakdown by gender is rather similar to that seen for ISV (ten men, three women).
+The beneficiaries of the Italia Startup Hub programme, whose average age is 33.9, are about two years younger than their Italia Startup Visa peers.
+The breakdown by gender is rather similar to that seen for ISV (ten men, four women).

-All successful applicants have a university degree or higher qualification: in most cases, ISH recipients are international students who decided to stay in Italy after obtaining a (post-)university degree, with the purpose to start an innovative startup.
+All successful applicants have a university degree or higher qualification: in most cases, ISH recipients are international students who decided to stay in Italy after obtaining a (post-)graduate degree, with the purpose to set up an innovative startup.